2 Meanings

 All this time

-I never learned to read your mind (never learned to read my mind)
+I never learned to read your mind (Never learned to read my mind)

-I couldn't turn things around (you never turned things around)
+I couldn't turn things around (You never turned things around)

 'Cause you never gave a warning sign (I gave so many signs)

-I never learned to read your mind (so many signs)
+(So many signs) I never learned to read your mind

 Lyrics © Universal Music Publishing Group, Kobalt Music Publishing Ltd.

-2 Comments
+2 Meanings

 The fourth track of Taylor's new album 'Folklore' was written by Taylor Swift, William Bowery & Justin Vernon.
 Produced by Aaron Dessner.
 It was recorded by Aaron Dessner and Jonathan Low at Long Pond (Hudson Valley, NY).
 Mixed by Jonathan Low at Long Pond (Hudson Valley, NY).
 Mastered by Randy Merrill at Sterling Sound (New York, NY).
 The track was released on July 24, 2020.